 SSCM stands for an idea in smart agriculture that centers on controlling, calculating, and responding to the variability of crop yields.
 The majority of existing SSCMs quantify spatially altering field conditions by using precise GPS together with site-specific observations.

 Controlling agricultural output with intelligent precision farming technology is a lot easier with advances in AI.
 Such applications can modify the watering and feeding of plants using image recognition technology.
-Drones and other aerial systems are another innovation in farming.
+Drones and other aerial systems are another agriculture innovation.
 Such apps also help regulate essential information (i.e., soil and climate conditions) using IoT devices.

 Planet Labs: What It Is and Key Features

 Planet Labs provides daily satellite imagery by continually scanning the whole landmass of the Earth and providing in-depth analysis of its surface.
 How would this benefit agriculture, though?

 In essence, the company uses satellite images in agriculture to fulfill the purpose of digital farming.
 Its users get the information they need to make informed decisions quickly, thanks to geospatial analytics delivered at the pace of change.
 A wide range of imaging and analytical options are accessible online via Planet’s precision agriculture software and web-based tools.